Xetera/HifumiOld/README.md

 - [x] Move hosting to heroku
 - [x] Removed compiled js files from project
 - [x] Rework the way commands are called
-- [ ] Option to set default channels for welcome messages other than 'welcome'
 - [ ] Add exceptions for bot owner and mods for invite and spam
-- [x] Implement a SQL based database that works for heroku as well
-- [x] Guild specific prefix change
 - [x] Split debugging on a per/module basis
 - [x] Remaining files converted to typescript
 - [ ] Remind Me module
-- [ ] Add module that lets users give themselves roles
+- [ ] Add module that lets users give themselves roles **-Low priority**
+- [x] Safe handling of actions like message deletion and PMing users
+- [ ] Allow users to disable the cleverbot feature of alexa

+## Database:
+- [x] Implement a SQL based database that works for heroku as well -> Postgres
+- [x] Guild specific prefix change
+- [x] Save the amount of invites a user has sent invites
+- [x] Option to set default channels for welcome messages other than 'welcome'
+- [ ] Add the users' mute duration to postgres along with caching
+- [ ] Save the security level of guilds to postgres

 ## Moderation:
 - [x] Muting spamming users
 - [x] Removing invite links
+- [x] Remove invite links
-- [ ] Unmuting users based on security level
+- [x] Unmuting users based on security level
 - [ ] Option for mass banning muted users from a short interval
 - [ ] Blacklisted / restricted words
 - [ ] Blacklisted links
-- [ ] Remove invite links

-## Music:
+## Music: **-Low priority**
 - [x] Play basic songs off youtube
 - [ ] Adjustable volume
 - [ ] Queuing up songs